 For additional information about your rights, please read our article: New Jersey Enacts Stronger Equal Pay Law.Gender and Race Discrimination in Pay

 Perhaps the most common forms of pay discrimination are based on gender, race and color.
 Historically, women and people of color have been paid far less than white males who perform the same (or similar) work.

 While the pay gap may have somewhat narrowed over time, female, African American and Latino workers still are paid far less than their white male counterparts who have the same level of education, training and experience.
 These forms of race, color and gender discrimination violate the law.

-In addition to prohibiting salary discrimination, state and federal anti-discrimination laws including the Equal Pay Act, the New Jersey Law Against Discrimination (LAD) and the New York Human Rights Law (NYHRL) prohibit companies from using an illegal factor as a reason to offer you a smaller bonus or lower commissions, or to deprive you of another benefit it provides to your peers.Gender Discrimination in Pay
+State and federal anti-discrimination laws including the Equal Pay Act ("EPA"), the New Jersey Law Against Discrimination ("LAD") and the New York Human Rights Law ("NYHRL") prohibit companies from using gender, race, color or another prohibited discriminatory reason to pay you a lower salary, smaller bonus, lower commission, or to deprive you of another benefit it provides to your peers.Protection for Employees Who Share Salary Information

 In an effort to protect employees who want to learn whether they have been the victim of pay discrimination, the New Jersey Law Against Discrimination ("LAD") prohibits employers from retaliating against employees who ask a current or former coworker about their compensation or benefits.
 For more information about this legal protection please see our article: Governor Christie Signs Two New Employment Laws.Contact Us